More Houston officers indicted in wake of deadly drug raid

 Five officers, including Goines, were injured in the raid.

-In a statement Monday, Houston Police Chief Art Acevedo blamed the faulty search warrant on Goines and Bryant and said the other officers, including Gallegos, “responded appropriately to the deadly threat posed to them during (the warrant’s) service.”

 A spokesman for the Houston Police Officers’ Union did not immediately return an email seeking comment Monday.

 The union has previously called the charges against the former officers a political ploy by Ogg.

-Attorneys for family members of Tuttle and Nicholas have conducted their own investigation of the raid and have been battling the city and police department in court over requests for documents and depositions of agency officials.

-“These latest indictments confirm some of the findings from the families’ independent investigation, and yet again raises two questions: how high does the corruption of (the narcotics squad) go and why has the city and (Houston police) fought so hard, still, to conceal the basic facts about what happened before, during and after the murderous raid?”
-Michael Doyle, one of the Nicholas family attorneys, said in a statement.

 Since the raid, prosecutors have been reviewing thousands of cases handled by the narcotics unit.